-In scenario 3, VSP 4000 acts as a BEB and is connected to a BayStack device.
-SLPP is enabled on the UNI ports of the VSP 4000.
+In scenario 3, VSP 4000 acts as a Backbone Edge Bridge (BEB) and is connected to a BayStack device.
+SLPP is enabled on the user-network interface (UNI) ports of the VSP 4000.
 Because the MLT ports are misconfigured, loops can occur.
 For example, port 10 on BayStack is part of the MLT, but on VSP 4000 port 1/1 is not part of the MLT, but both devices are on the same VLAN.